-This topic explains the Episerver Find concept of automatic boosting of search scores results based on document age or popularity.
+This topic explains the Episerver Search & Navigation (formerly Episerver Find) concept of automatic boosting of search scores results based on document age or popularity.

 By default, search results are sorted according to score (relevance).
 In some applications, boosting the score using document age or popularity (tracked hit count) enhances the relevance of the results.
 You can use auto boosting to achieve this.
 It uses document hit count (hit boost) and age (decay) to determine boost.

 The following code sample increases the probability that new and popular blog posts about banana are sorted first in search results.

 Use Hit Boost to increase the score of frequently used hits.
 For a document, this is calculated as the inverted exponential decay, based on the ratio between the tracked hit count and the total tracked hit count for the entire index, where the hit boost ranges between 1.0 and 2.0.

 Note: Tracking is required to utilize the hit boost aspect of UsingAutoBoost().

 To control the rapidity of the decay, set the hitBoostScale parameter, which sets the half-life, where the boost is at 50%.
 By default, hitBoostScale is set to 0.1 (10%).
 Lowering the scale makes the inverted decay more rapid.
 If you set a value higher than 0.1, it leads to cut-off where the hit boost cannot reach the upper range limit.

 You can use the hitBoostOffset parameter to ignore documents with few hits.
 By default, this is set to 0.0, where no documents are ignored.
 Because the influence of hit counts is very slight in most indexes, the offset should normally stay at 0 or a very small number.
 Setting the offset to 1.0 effectively turns off the hit boost.